benmvp/react-workshop/src/react/04-lists/README.md

 > NOTE: Be sure to include the [`key` prop](https://reactjs.org/docs/lists-and-keys.html) on the `<li>` elements.

-Notice how when there is no filter, we still get the empty blue box because the `<section className="callout primary">` is still being rendered even if there are no results.
 We need to only render the `<section>` when there are results.
 There are a number of different ways to [conditionally render JSX](https://reactjs.org/docs/conditional-rendering.html).
 One ways is to conditionally store the JSX in a variable:

 ```js
 let resultsUi